tablelandnetwork/docs/docs/sdk/README.md

 ## Chain configuration

-Note the chain naming convention used by the `Database` connection matches that of [`ethersjs`](https://github.com/ethers-io/ethers.js/).
-To dictate which chain your app should connect to, you can leverage a [`Signer`](https://docs.ethers.org/v5/api/signer/) where the signer will provide information corresponding to a particular chain.
-This includes any of the following chains, which have their `ethers`-defined name shown as well:
+Note the chain naming convention used by the `Database` connection roughly matches that of [`ethersjs`](https://github.com/ethers-io/ethers.js/).
+To dictate which chain your app should connect to, you can leverage a [`Signer`](https://docs.ethers.org/v6/api/providers/#Signer) where the signer will provide information corresponding to a particular chain.
+This includes any of the following chains, which have their defined chain name shown as well:

 import { ChainsList } from '@site/src/components/SupportedChains'